themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 When you first visit, you'll see the main interface with options to:
 - Create a new room for group accountability
 - Join an existing room with a room code
-- Click "Skip" to use the app solo without a room
+- Create a new room and set it to invite-only if you want to use the app by yourself

 ![First Screen Interface](screenshots/first-screen-interface.png)
 *The initial create/join room interface - your entry point to Impulse Wallet*